MT4 FOREX Trading Robot Tips

 12. 0.09 WIN, and so on..

 2b.
-Compounding Profits after the FIRST LOSS that FOLLOWS a Cycle Target: With this method, you first wait for a cycle target to hit, as above (for example: 7 consecutive wins on the GBP/JPY 15-Min 7-unit robot) and THEN wait for the next loss to occur.
-After a loss occurs (following the cycle target) now you can increase your lots sizes to compound your profits from the previous successful cycle.
-Here's an example using the GBP/JPY 15-Min 7-Unit robot and same settings as above: 0.02 minimum lot, 0.02 unit size and 0.14 max lot...
+Compounding Profits after the FIRST LOSS that FOLLOWS a Cycle Target: With this method, you first wait for a cycle target to hit, as above (for example: 7 consecutive wins and THEN wait for the next loss to occur.
+After a loss occurs (following the cycle target) now you can increase your lot & unit sizes to compound your profits from the previous successful cycle.
+Here's an example using the same settings as above: 0.02 minimum lot, 0.02 unit size and 0.14 max lot...

 1. 0.02 WIN